High-Resolution Channel Sounding and Parameter Estimation in Multi-Site Cellular Networks: system model

 \section{system model}

 In long-term evolution (LTE) systems, the baseband signal is an orthogonal frequency division multiplexed (OFDM) signal described as

-where $\tilde{x}_{p,q}[k],\, k\in \{ 0,N_\text{sc}-1 \}$ is the transmitted signal at the \(k\)-th subcarrier from the \( p\)-th antenna port of the $q$-th BS, $ p \in \{ 1,\ldots,4\} $ is the antenna port number of the cell-specific reference symbol (CRS), $q\in \{1,\ldots,Q\} $ is the number of BSs that are transmitting signals simultaneously, and \(N_{sc}\) is the number of subcarriers in the OFDM symbol.
+where ${x}_{p,q}[k],\, k\in \{ 0,N_\text{sc}-1 \}$ is the transmitted signal at the \(k\)-th subcarrier from the \( p\)-th antenna port of the $q$-th BS, $ p \in \{ 1,\ldots,4\} $ is the antenna port number of the cell-specific reference symbol (CRS), $q\in \{1,\ldots,Q\} $ is the number of BSs that are transmitting signals simultaneously, and \(N_{sc}\) is the number of subcarriers in the OFDM symbol.
 Further, $t$ is limited to $[-T_\text{CP},T_\text{s}]$ denoting continuous time, \(T_\text{CP}\) is the duration of the cyclic prefix (CP), and \( T_\text{s} = 1/\Delta f \) is the duration of one OFDM symbol with \( \Delta f\) being the subcarrier spacing.
-The CRS $\tilde{x}_{r,p,q}$ is transmitted on specific subcarriers and symbols as a function of the cell ID, antenna port number, CP type, and bandwidth of the LTE system \cite{3gpp36211,Dahlman_lte_book}.
+The CRS signal $\tilde{x}_{p,q}$ is transmitted on specific subcarriers and symbols as a function of the cell ID, antenna port number, CP type, and bandwidth of the LTE system \cite{Dahlman_lte_book}.
 In this paper, the focus is on extracting channel parameters based on the CRS symbols, therefore, other symbols and channels are ignored.\footnote{Other synchronization signals are used for cell acquisition \cite{shamaei2018exploiting}.}

 The antenna pattern of the BSs is unknown, so an assumption of omnidirectionality is applied to the transmitter antennas.\footnote{This represents a worst-case scenario, knowledge of transmitter antenna pattern could assist with channel estimation.} A 128-port stacked uniform circular antenna array is used for the channel sounder receiver.
-The antennas are switched in a fixed sequence with a switching interval of 0.5 ms, and all 128 ports are sampled for a complete snapshot every 75 ms. The receiver moves at a relatively low average speed of 1 m/s, which allows assuming that the channel parameters like multipath component delay, angle-of-arrival (AOA), and Doppler shift are constant during one snapshot.
+The antennas are switched in a fixed sequence with a switching interval of 0.5 ms, and all 128 ports are sampled for a complete snapshot every 75 ms. The receiver moves at a relatively low average speed of 1 m/s, which permits for treating channel parameters as constant during one snapshot, including multipath component delay, angle-of-arrival (AOA), and Doppler shift.

-The frequency domain received signal model used here is similar to those in \cite{andreas2005rimax} and \cite{rui_hrpe_2017}, however, due to the existence of multiple BSs with multiple CRS ports, the received signal of the channel sounder includes power contributions from all the CRS posts of all the BSs.
+The frequency domain received signal model used here is similar to those in \cite{andreas2005rimax} and \cite{rui_hrpe_2017}, however, owing to the presence of multiple BSs with multiple CRS ports, the received signal of the channel sounder includes power contributions from all the CRS posts of all the BSs.
 It is given as follows